6 Ways to Recognize Deskless Employees

 Employee recognition is one of the most important parts of the employee experience and is a deciding factor in how engaged and committed employees feel at work.
-So, why are we so bad at doing it…especially for our deskless and distributed employees?
-In this blog, we’ll focus on six ways to recognize employees at your company, including your deskless workers.
+So, why are we so bad at doing it?
+And why do we consistently leave out our deskless employees?
+The truth is that targeted, personalized recognition isn’t easy.
+But that doesn’t mean it’s not worthwhile.
+That’s why we’re sharing 6 ways to recognize employees, including your frontline teams.

 Showing employees appreciation is one of the best ways to retain them.
 Of course, it doesn’t replace proper compensation, benefits, and safe working conditions, but ensuring that recognition is part of your strategy is an easy, affordable way to improve retention and performance.